Ary27x/Data_Structures_Python/README.md

 singlyLinkedList.py :

-This program creates a singly linked list and also has a menu to modify that list with seven options ->
+This program creates a singly linked list and also has a menu to modify that list with seven options:
 1) Add Element
 2) Add Element (Positioned)
 3) Add Header